scrapbird/scrapbird.github.io/about.md

 permalink: /about/
 ---

-My name is Brenton Morris, I am a computer programmer and computer science student living in New Zealand.
+My name is Brenton Morris, I am a computer programmer and security enthusiast living in New Zealand.

 ### More Information

-I am in my third year of study at the University of Auckland doing my BSc with a computer science major.
+I work in DevOps and back end development, I also do and security stuff.
-Web development, android, linux and anything golang.
+DevOps, web development, linux, golang and anything security or malware related.

 ### Contact me